 Total | 200 | 210 minutes |

-Applicants who will qualify Mains Exam will be shortlisted for an interview round.
-NABARD Grade A 2023 interview consists of 50 marks.
+Applicants who clear the main exam will be shortlisted for an interview round.
+The NABARD Grade A 2024 interview consists of 50 marks.
 The candidates will be assessed based on their overall personality, general aptitude skills, and communication skills.

 This is the major phase of the selection process, with high competition.
 In the final merit list, the candidates with high scoring marks will be appointed as Grade ‘A’ officers.